-The program provides North Stradbroke Island business operators with access to training that will help them adjust to changes affecting the local economy and capitalise on new market opportunities as they arise.
+The program provides North Stradbroke Island (NSI) business operators with access to training that will help them adjust to changes affecting the local economy and capitalise on new market opportunities as they arise.

 Business operators will learn to identify new ways to enhance the value of their enterprise so it contributes to a strong and sustainable local business community generating employment and investment opportunities to help grow the island’s economy.